FOSDEM/website/content/manuals/program/devroom.md

 Alternatively, if the scheduling interface does not work for you, you can manually add start and stop times and a room to proposals.
 Note that there is a larger chance to make error if you use this method.

+Reminder, the hours where devrooms can be scheduled are:

+* Sat 10.30-14.30  15.00-19.00
+* Sun 09.00-12.45  13.15-17.00

+The break should only be scheduled when a change of devroom happens.
+If the devroom is scheduled for a whole day, don't schedule a break.

 #### Scheduling hints

 * For the main tracks we change over on the hour and there we suggest the